-- An enhanced fire detection and alarm system, either, by expanding existing central systems and/or providing self-contained battery-operated smoke or heat alarms, and, - In extreme cases may involve the presence of fire wardens. - Management of fire safety, for example: - Ensure escape routes are clear, readily available for use and provided with adequate emergency lighting. - Ensure that emergency fire procedures for the building are in place and engage with residents to ensure that they are fully aware of fire safety measures and evacuation procedures. - notices to explain the fire safety measures and evacuation procedures (in different languages as appropriate) - The frequency of drills/inspections to test fire safety measures and evacuation procedures, and recording same in a fire safety register. - Undertake regular checks to ensure that: - Doors close properly to prevent spread of fire and smoke - Escape routes are clear and free from trip hazards - There is no storage of articles in escape routes
+- Installation of an enhanced fire detection and alarm system, either by expanding existing central systems, and/or providing self-contained battery-operated smoke or heat alarms, and, - Provision of fire wardens, in extreme cases - Management of fire safety, for example: - Ensure escape routes are safe, clear, readily available for use and provided with adequate emergency lighting. - Ensure that emergency fire procedures for the building are in place and engage with residents to ensure that they are fully aware of fire safety measures and evacuation procedures. - notices to explain the fire safety measures and evacuation procedures (in different languages as appropriate) - The frequency of drills/inspections to test fire safety measures and evacuation procedures, and recording same in a fire safety register. - Undertake regular checks to ensure that: - Doors close properly to prevent spread of fire and smoke - Escape routes are clear and free from trip hazards

-- To prevent storage of combustible materials (such as refuse) in the vicinity of the building, at ground level or on balconies - for example, by using barriers, and/or by issuing instructions to occupants - Engage with owners/occupiers of any commercial units within the building to minimize the risks between different building occupants - Check that all entrance doors to individual apartments, and doors that open onto escape corridors and stairways, are fire resisting and effectively selfclosing against any latch resistance - Obtain, and where necessary update, current certification for existing fire safety systems - Ensure that gas and electrical installations are checked by a competent professional for compliance with current standards. - Closure of part(s) of the premises identified in the risk assessment as presenting a serious hazard - Install temporary fire resisting construction - Provide fixed extinguishing equipment - Check all facilities provided for the fire service, including fire-fighting lifts and dry or wet rising mains are in proper working order and certified; - Other relevant, specific proposals.
+- There is no storage of articles in escape routes - Prevent the storage of combustible materials (such as refuse) in the vicinity of the building, at ground level or on balconies - for example, by using barriers, and/or by issuing instructions to occupants - Engagement with owners/occupiers of any commercial units within the building to minimize the risks of divergence in approaches to fire safety between different building occupants - Check that all entrance doors to individual apartments, and doors that open onto escape corridors and stairways, are fire resisting and effectively self-closing against any latch resistance - Obtaining , and where necessary updating, current certification for existing fire safety systems - Ensuring that gas and electrical installations are checked by a competent professional for compliance with current standards. - Closure of part(s) of the premises identified in the risk assessment as presenting a serious hazard - Installation of temporary fire resisting construction - Provision of fixed extinguishing equipment - Checking that all facilities provided for the fire service, including fire-fighting lifts and dry or wet rising mains, are in proper working order and certified; - Other relevant, specific proposals.